 - Aladdin disguises himself as the completely over-the-top Prince Ali to woo Princess Jasmine, and he's introduced with a preposteously epic song that's one long hymn to his awesomeness.

 - The Book of Life:

 - Manolo Sanchez.
-When it comes to bullfighting, Carlos states that Manolo is destined to become the "greatest Sanchez bullfighter ever".
-Manolo also has a talent for thinking up song lyrics on the spot.
+When it comes to bullfighting, Carlos states that Manolo is destined to become the "greatest Sanchez bullfighter ever", and he probably would be the greatest if it weren't for his unwillingness to deliver the finishing blow on a bull.
+He also has a talent for thinking up song lyrics on the spot.

 - Maria Posada is easily the best fighter of the series, and is able to give an epic encouraging speech to all of San Angel to fight Chakal and his bandits.

 - Joaquin Mondragon, or so it seems, but he is actually using The Medal of Everlasting life, making it impossible to kill or even hurt him.
 Though by the end he decides to earn his reputation honestly.

 - In The Fantastic Mr. Fox, Ash's cousin, Kristofferson, is a fox kit who seemingly can do no wrong, although he tries not to make a big deal of it.
 Regardless, young Ash feels belittled by him, but eventually both achieve a mutual understanding and become friends.

 - Subverted with Captain Sternn of Heavy Metal.
 Outwardly he looks to be the typical Ace, with the heroic clothes, the swagger, the lantern jaw, etc., but we soon discover he's really a despicable character despite his outward charms.

 - By the second movie, Simba certainly counts, too.

 - Subverted with Scar.
 He's seems to be this, but it's later revealed he can be quite lazy.